-Remote Visual Support: 5 Core Considerations when Selecting a Solution
+Remote Visual Support: Finding a Solution for Your Business

 In order to evaluate the solutions on the market, companies realize that they need to consider the potential value, rather than only the license pricing.
-They usually begin by defining the use cases they want the solution to handle and its potential contribution to the relevant KPIs.
-They also consider the potential adoption rate by end users and how they will encourage session acceptance and integrate the process into their existing workflows.
+They usually begin by defining the use cases they want the solution to handle and the potential contribution to the relevant KPIs.
+Another important consideration is the potential adoption rate by end users and how they will encourage session acceptance and integrate the process into their existing workflows.
 They also need to work out how to achieve an optimal agent usage rate by giving reps the tools and the training to identify when a visual session is required and how best to use the technology.

-Here are the top five factors to consider when selecting the remote visual support solution that will deliver the very best value for your organization.
+Here are the top five factors to consider when selecting the visual remote assistance solution that will deliver the very best value for your organization.

 1. Is the solution designed for contact centers?